Kohrra

-Kohrra is an Indian Punjabi-language crime thriller police procedural television series on Netflix created by Sudip Sharma, Gunjit Chopra, Diggi Sisodia and directed by Randeep Jha Produced under Karnesh Sharma's Clean Slate Films in collaboration with Netflix, the series stars Survinder Vicky, Barun Sobti, Harleen Sethi, Saurav Khurana, Rachel Shelley and Manish Chaudhary in lead roles.
-The series premiered on 15 July 2023 on Netflix.
-The series was renewed for a second season in August 2024.
+Kohrra is an Indian Punjabi-language crime thriller police procedural television series on Netflix created by Sudip Sharma, Gunjit Chopra, Diggi Sisodia and directed by Randeep Jha Produced under Karnesh Ssharma's Clean Slate Filmz in collaboration with Netflix, the series stars Barun Sobti, Suvinder Vicky, Harleen Sethi, Saurav Khurana, Rachel Shelley and Manish Chaudhary in lead roles.
+The first season of the series premiered on 15 July 2023 on Netflix.
+The second season of Kohrra premiered on Netflix on 11 February 2026.
+Mona Singh and Rannvijay Singha joined the cast of the show in the second season.
+The release date was announced by Netflix India, which also unveiled the first official poster for the season.

 At the 2023 Filmfare OTT Awards, Kohrra received 9 nominations, including Best Drama Series and Best Director in a Drama Series (Jha), and won 5 awards, including Best Director in a Series (Critics) (Jha), Best Actor in a Drama Series (Vicky) and Best Supporting Actor in a Drama Series (Sobti).

 Premise

+Season 1

-A bridegroom is dead two days before his wedding and the police are trying to find the murderer.
+A bridegroom is found dead in a field two days before his wedding and the police try to find the murderer.

+Season 2

+A woman is found dead in her brother's barn and the police try to find the murderer.